dapak2002/programming-languages-2022/assignment-3.md

 Make drawings that contain pictures of the heap illustrating your algorithms.

+Document known bugs (if any).

-As usual, make some **interesting** observations about this assignment.
+Make some **interesting** observations about this assignment.
 For example, show me the most interesting work you did on testing and debugging.
 Maybe inspecting the heap while debugging made you think of garbage collection, a topic that would be worth exploring.